Can Scrum be used for projects with a fixed date contract? That question comes down to how much you care about the quality

 paper.
 Can it be measured by the number of the bugs, or by the severity of those bugs?
 Unless the bug is completely

 blocking the usage of the software, bug severity is something that is prone to discussion, which is why quality is hard to specify in the contract strictly.

 This is the reason why projects with fixed date often tend to fulfill the scope by the set deadline, but quality is the first

 to suffer.
 So what does that have to do with using Scrum for fixed date contract projects?
-In short, Scrum is
+In short, Scrum

 value to the project first, in order to achieve desired functionality and quality.
 Those who argue that you can